Contest rules and regulations

 One award will be given in each category (see above).
 The Jury may select additional entries for special recognition.
 After the Jury’s deliberation all Award nominees will be publicly announced.
 The winners will be announced to the public during the Heritage in Motion Award Ceremony.
 If one of the winners is not able to attend the Award Ceremony he/she will receive the award by post.
 For the Heritage in Motion Award Ceremony a participation fee will be charged.

-The closing date for applications is 1 July 2019
+The closing date for applications is 1st of August 2019

 Every entry must be submitted on-line via the Heritage in Motion website and the entry fee must be paid in advance.
 A formal confirmation of the application will be sent by mail after receipt of the payment of the application fee (see below).